 In view of the above quoted decisions, the interest is basically intended to compensate the party who was entitled for payment of amount due.
 There is no reason why the Board should not pay interest from the date payment becomes due.
-In the PPA executed by the parties in this case there are sufficient provisions covering for billing and payments, under the Agreement and to sort out the late payments .
-In view of the bilaterally settled provisions in the PPA, the Commission declines to make any direction to the Board in regard to the payment of interest, and interest if payable should be calculated and dealt with in accordance existing provisions contained in the PPA.
-13. In view of the position set out in the preceding paras of this order and earlier decision dated 10.12.2009 rendered in petition No. 136 of 2009 there remains no doubt, as to the applicability of SHP Order dated 18.12.2007, as modified on 9.2.2010, to the PPA executed by the petitioner Company with the Board on 6th December,2006 in relation to the Upper Taraila HEP located on Taraila Khad a tributary of Baira River in Chamba District (H.P).
-The Commission, therefore, directs the Board- - (i) to pay to the petitioner company, w.e.f. the date of commercial operation of the generation of the unit i.e. Sept., 2009, the differential unpaid amount calculated at the rate of Rs.
+In the PPA, executed by the parties in this case, there are sufficient provisions covering for billing and payments under the Agreement and to sort out the issues relating to late payments.
+In view of the bilaterally settled provisions in the PPA, the Commission declines to make any direction to the Board in regard to the payment of interest, and thus interest if payable should be calculated and dealt with in accordance existing provisions contained in the PPA.

+In view of the position set out in the earlier paras of this order and earlier decision dated 10.12.2009 rendered in petition No. 136 of 2009 there remains no doubt, as to the applicability of SHP Order dated 18.12.2007, as modified on 9.2.2010, to the PPA executed by the petitioner Company with the Board on 6th December, 2006 in relation to the Taraila-II HEP located on Taraila Khad, a tributary of the Baira River, in Chamba District,(H.P.).
+The Commission, therefore, directs the Board:-

+- to pay to the petitioner Company, w.e.f. the date of commercial operation of the generation of the unit, the differential unpaid amount calculated at the rate of Rs.
 2.95 per unit; and - (ii) to make the consequential modifications in the executed PPA.